geneyx/geneyx.analysis.api/scripts/UnifyVcf/README.md

 UnifyVcf.py is a script that unifies different types of vcf files so that the unified file can be uploaded as sv-vcf into Geneyx application.

+Please notice this script should be ran using python3

 The vcf files that are unified by it are:
 SV - structural variants vcf
 CNV - copy number variants vcf